mozilla/data-docs/src/datasets/obsolete/error_aggregates/intro.md

 The `error_aggregates_v2` table represents counts of errors counted from main and crash pings, aggregated every 5 minutes.
-It is the dataset backing the main [mission control](https://data-missioncontrol.dev.mozaws.net/) view, but may also be queried independently.
+It is the dataset backing the old mission control view, but may also be queried independently.

 #### Contents